top of page

-Most sufferers find it difficult to determine which symptoms are medical issues and which ones are neurophysiologic ones, simply because, on the face of it, they look exactly the same.
-Most doctors won’t be aware of TMS (it’s not taught in medical school-yet) and you will likely be suffering from one or more of the following symptoms and be possibly diagnosed with one or more of these conditions:
+Most sufferers find it difficult to determine which symptoms are structural issues and which ones are neuroplastic ones, simply because, on the face of it, they feel exactly the same.

 • Back pain: herniated discs, slipped discs, degenerative discs, stenosis, scoliosis, spondylolisthesis, pinched nerves.